NETWAYS/advanced-puppet-training/sections/orchestration/03_exercise.md

 ****

-* Add orchestration with MCollective using ActiveMQ
+* Add orchestration using bolt

 ## Steps:

 ****

-* Install and start ActiveMQ on your puppet master
+* Install bolt

-You can get it from a community repository: https://copr.fedoraproject.org/coprs/lkiesow/apache-activemq-dist/repo/epel-7/lkiesow-apache-activemq-dist-epel-7.repo

-* Configure MCollective to work with ActiveMQ
-* Start MCollective Server
+It's part of the same repository that pdk is: https://yum.puppet.com/puppet-tools-release-el-7.noarch.rpm

 * Test orchestration